Campbell-Muscle-Lab/PyMyoVent/docs/pages/demos/baroreceptor/baroreceptor.md

 * TOC
 {:toc}

-Here you can see how to run two different cases of **PyMyoVent** simulation while the [baroreceptor module](../../modules/system_control/system_control.html) is activated.
+Here you can test how the [baroreceptor reflex module](../../modules/system_control/system_control.html) can regulate mean arterial pressure towards the user-defined setpoint level by regulating the model parameters from molecular to organ levels under either normal or altered ventricular loadings.